Aditya-k-23/Higher-Order-Procedures-in-CPP/README.md

 ## Lambda Functions

 The term Lambda Function stems from Lambda Expressions used in Lambda Calculus.
 Lambda Functions are a way to create anonymous or name-less procedures.
-They are often used to improve code readability; save time, space, and effort for the developer when a small function is to be used and doesn't require a separate definition.
-They also provide a minimalistic way to create closures which are an extremely powerful tool in functional programming.
+They are often used to improve code readability; save the developer time, space, and effort when a small function is to be used and doesn't require a separate definition.
+They also provide a minimalistic way to create closures, an extremely powerful tool in functional programming.

 ### Lambda in C++